Skip to main content Skip to footer

 ELIGIBLE APPLICANTS

-• Wetland properties in the Suisun marsh, Delta, Sacramento Valley, Tulare, and San Joaquin Valley
+• Wetland properties in the Suisun marsh, Legal Delta, Sacramento Valley, Tulare, and San Joaquin Valley

 • Summer wetland units >15 acres throughout the Central Valley; Minimum of 5 acres in Tulare